open-telemetry/semantic-conventions/docs/messaging/messaging-metrics.md

 | [`messaging.destination.partition.id`](/docs/attributes-registry/messaging.md) | string | The identifier of the partition messages are sent to or received from, unique within the `messaging.destination.name`. | `1` | `Recommended` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 | [`server.port`](/docs/attributes-registry/server.md) | int | Server port number.
 [10] | `80`; `8080`; `443` | `Recommended` | ![Stable](https://img.shields.io/badge/-stable-lightgreen) |

-**[1]:** The actual messaging system may differ from the one known by the client.
+**[1] `messaging.system`:** The actual messaging system may differ from the one known by the client.
 For example, when using Kafka client libraries to communicate with Azure Event Hubs, the `messaging.system` is set to `kafka` based on the instrumentation's best knowledge.

-**[2]:** The `error.type` SHOULD be predictable, and SHOULD have low cardinality.
+**[2] `error.type`:** The `error.type` SHOULD be predictable, and SHOULD have low cardinality.

 When `error.type` is set to a type (e.g., an exception type), its canonical class name identifying the type within the artifact SHOULD be used.